-Slow

-You can set the number of instances you want SQL Inventory Manager to show per page.
+Instance Slow Disabled instance Instance not available 8 Authentication failure 🕑 You an set the number of in stances you want SQL Ir nventory Manager to show per page.
 Go to the Display option at the bottom of the page, type the number you require, and then click Refresh.

-Available individual instance actions
+9.2.1 Available individual instance actions